palpatinedude/Multidimensional-Data-Structures/README.md

 2. Go to `visualize` folder to run py files to evaluate the time and space performance of convex hull algorithms

 **Note:**
-Part 1 and Part 3 are independent modules.
-Integration (e.g., convex hulls to optimize RTree queries) is planned for future work.

-**Note:**